Drill Results Map — Alberta

 Key minerals: coal, oil sands, potash, salt, silica, gold.
 Notable deposits: Athabasca Oil Sands, Grande Cache Coal, Kananaskis Gold.
 Mining districts: Peace River, Foothills, Rocky Mountain.

-The Alberta Energy Regulator administers mineral rights in Alberta.
+The Alberta Ministry of Energy and Minerals administers mineral rights in Alberta.
 Claim data is accessible through Alberta Mineral Rights.

 How to Create a Drill Results Map for Alberta